hunterford05/portland-rose/README.md

 **Adding A Button**

-1. In `TabBarView.xib`, copy and paste one of the button views; *This ensures that the necessary constraints are copied as well.*
+1. In `TabBarView.xib`, copy and paste one of the button views; *this ensures that the necessary constraints are copied as well.*
 2. Follow the steps above for changing the new button's image.